Bed & Breakfast (Bob's Burgers): Plot

 Linda arrives back at the restaurant after shopping for materials for a bed and breakfast she is going to operate out of the Belchers' apartment.
 Bob disagrees with this business venture, not only because his children have to move into his room so that the customers can sleep in their rooms, but also because Linda puts in all of her efforts to entertain guests, and if Linda feels her efforts are not appreciated enough, she snaps.
 Linda becomes angry and she denies Bob's claims, saying she is a very good hostess.
 Tina and Gene have to move into their parents' room, so that the guests can sleep in the children's rooms.
 An Indian-British entomologist named Javed Fazel (Larry Murphy) sleeps in Tina's room, while Ed Samuels and his wife Nora (Melissa Bardin Galsky) sleep in Gene's room.
 Linda forces the guests to participate in bed and breakfast events such as telling each other embarrassing moments.
-However, Javed, Ed and Nora aren't enjoying it, and wish they were at a different bed and breakfast.
+However, Javed, Ed and Nora are not enjoying it, and wish they were at a different bed and breakfast.
 Linda is annoyed by the guests' incompetence, while Louise is happily going to sleep in her room on her own.

 The next morning, Bob is relieved to get back to work to avoid the guests, and talks to Teddy about it.
 Teddy praises the bed and breakfast to Linda and she suggests that he should be her guest (and the only perfect guest) by using Louise's room as his room.
 Bob is unsure about Louise's reaction to it, as she would possibly murder Bob and Linda, explaining that at one time when Linda vacuumed in there, she refused to talk to Linda for a week.
 Linda moves Teddy into Louise's room and Louise loses her temper, meanwhile Linda drags Louise over the floor and Louise says to Teddy, "I will see you in Hell, Teddy, I will see you in Hell!" as she vows vengeance to Teddy.
 During a wine and cheese mix, Linda forces Javed to join but he has to watch his insects mate with the queen (Tina comes along with him to watch) and Louise threatens Teddy that he has one hour to leave her room or she'll retaliate.
 An hour later, Louise sprays Javed's synthetic queen beetle pheromones on Teddy's pillow while a surprised Linda discovers the Samuels are performing BDSM in bed.
 While her family is asleep, Louise sneaks out of the bedroom (having spent some time standing over the bed) and releases Javed's beetles into Teddy's room.